iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 > It doesn't do anything?

 Check if jQuery is loaded.
-For glossary terms only, you have to add the terms (Tooltip Glossary > Add New Term) and then use the appropriate TinyMCE button to link the text with that glossary term
+For glosses only, you have to add the terms (Tooltip Glossary > Add New Term) and then use the appropriate TinyMCE button to link the text with that gloss

 == Further Information ==